hippo-rv/veryl_stacked_regfile/README.md

 The `Stacked Regs` column indicates the number of registers that needs to be stacked by hardware in case of interrupt/trap entry (and correspondingly de-stacked) on interrupt exit.

-For the discussion, we assume IRQ handlers to be generated as *functions* according to the RV32 ABI(s).
+For the discussion, we assume IRQ handlers to be defined as *functions* according to the RV32 ABI(s), e.g., compiled for the `riscv32i-unknown-none` triple (implies no operating system, thus .... ehhh needs checking).
 In case of Rust being used, we assume the IRQ handlers to be attributed `extern "C"` to ensure ABI compatibility.
 An IRQ handler is bound to the interrupt vector via a wrapping function calling the user provided handler (without arguments) followed by `mret`.
 The compiler is free to perform inlining of the user provided handler function.

 - `x0`, always reads zero so no need for top level store or stacking.
 - `x1` (Return address), the handler will be responsible for storing/restoring the return address so no hardware stacking is needed.